-Before the Vatican bulletin was released, Cardinal Enrico the remaining healthy parts of Feroci said he had heard from another cardinal, Angelo De Donatis, that the pope was do-
+Before the Vatican bulletin was released, Cardinal Enrico another cardinal, Angelo De Donatis, that the pope was do-

 Get-well messages continued to pour in for the pope.
 Ital-Without citing sources or ian Premier Mario Draghi's office said he "expresses affectionate wishes for a rapid convalescence and quick healing."